NoahBurkholder/wiki-noah/development.md

 ### Coroutines

 Coroutines are your new best friend.
-They are the polite cousin of the Update loops bundled with Unity. :two_hearts:
+They are the polite cousin of the Update loops bundled with Unity.

-Coroutines patiently wait durations of time, and will function asynchronously so that if they get held up, the rest of your code will continue to fly by.
-Perfect for sequencing events in cutscenes, or doing large tasks over a dilute period of time.
+Coroutines can patiently wait durations of time, and will function asynchronously - kinda like a pseudo thread - so that if they get held up, the rest of your code will continue to fly by.
+They are perfect for sequencing events in cutscenes, or doing large tasks over a dilute period of time.

-You can make a custom loop which only updates every 20 seconds if you wanted to, or simply mimic the Update loop without hurting the buttery smoothness of your Camera transforms! :100:
+You can make a custom loop which only updates every 20 seconds if you wanted to, or simply mimic the Update loop without hurting the buttery smoothness of your Camera transforms thanks to asynchronicity! :100:

-As you'll discover, using 'yield return' is one of coroutines' most powerful tools for sequencing and looping.
-You'll be using lots of 'yield return WaitForSeconds(float)' so it's good to optimize them nicely using the following:
+As you'll discover, using `yield return` is one of coroutines' most powerful tools for sequencing and looping.
+You'll be using lots of `yield return WaitForSeconds(float)` so it's good to optimize them nicely using the following resource saver:

 ```c#
 // Create a reference to a single public Wait() object for each length of wait time you'll need.